bewuwy/lives-plugin/README.md

 - **onJoinLives** - number of lives player gets when joining for the first time
 - **defStarted** - if lives counting should be on or off by default
 - **itemName** - name of live item

+## Permissions ##
+Plugins Permissions:

+  - **lives.reset**:
+    Allows you to reset the lives counter
+    Default: op
+  - **lives.get**:
+    Allows you to see other peoples lives.
+    Default: everyone
+  - **lives.give**:
+    Allows you to give you the live item.
+    Default: op
+  - **lives.control**:
+    Allows you to turn counting lives on and off.
+    Default: op
+  -**lives.config.reset**:
+    Allows you to reset config file from command.
+    Default: op
+  -**lives.save**:
+    Allows you to save/load lives to/from file.
+    Default: op